What's In Your Film Camera Bag, Davy Whitener?

 Check out what's inside Davy Whitener's bag, from his five go-to cameras to his camera strap that pulls double duty to his body-saving essentials!

-My color film is primarily Kodak Portra 400 (and 800 in lower light).
-I love the warm skin tones from Portra film.
+My color film is primarily Kodak Portra 400 (and Portra 800 in lower light).
+I love the warm skin tones from Portra.
 The black & white film stocks I use are Ilford Delta 3200, Kodak 400TX, and Ilford HP Plus 400 (35mm).
 I know those are all different brands, but it’s what I’ve shot, gotten used to, and like.

 MY OTHER GEAR